 This is supremely important to any future success for the middle infielder.
-As a minor leaguer, Dozier owned a decent 1.2 strikeouts-to-walks ratio – meaning he drew nearly as many walks as he did strikeouts.
-When he was promoted to the majors last year that ability to control the zone dissipated.
+As a minor leaguer, Dozier owned a decent 1.2 strikeouts-to-walks ratio – meaning he drew nearly as many walks as he did strikeout.
+When he was promoted to the majors last year, that ability to hone the zone dissipated.
 He took just 16 walks in 340 plate appearances while striking out 58 times - or a 3.63 strikeout-to-walk ratio – a true indicator that he was not completely comfortable at the major league level.
-But, through 13 games this year, he’s had a much improved walk rate and has a 1.8 strikeout-to-walk ratio, more closely mirroring his minor league track record.
+But, through 13 games this year, he’s had a much improved walk rate and has a 1.8 strikeout-to-walk ratio, closer mirroring his minor league track record.

 Consider this: When Ron Gardenhire put him in the lead-off spot after Darin Mastroianni was pushed to the DL on Tuesday, Dozier’s first at bat against the Angels’ Jason Vargas consisted of him fouling off five fastballs – working the left-hander over for ten pitches total.
 While the at bat resulted in an out, Dozier got Vargas’s pitch count rising from the get-go.
-In the fourth inning, he fouled off Vargas’s 0-2 down-and-dirty curve.
-The next pitch was a fastball which he drilled into right field for a base hit.
+In the fourth inning, he got enough of Vargas’s 0-2 down-and-dirty curve in order to see a fastball the next pitch which he drilled into right field for a base hit.

-Fouling off pitches is not a repeatable skill, per se, but it has helped him prolong his at- bats which has led to a higher frequency of walks.
-The end game -- more walks and higher on-base percentage -- bodes very well for Dozier’s contributions for the rest of the season.
+Fouling off pitches is not a repeatable skill, per se, but it has aided him in prolonging his at bats which has led to a higher frequency of walks.
+The end game -- more walks and high on-base percentage -- bodes very well for Dozier’s contributions for the rest of the season.

-The second reason for hope is that rather than attempting to pull every pitch he’s going the other way and back up the middle.
+The second reason Dozier is rather than attempting to pull every pitch, he’s (2) going the other way and back up the middle.

 Check out his breakdown of batted balls by direction hit from last year to this year:

-These are examples of swings that Dozier displayed in spring training this year.
-Commenting on his swing, I advised to watch for this year.
+There are examples of swings that Dozier displayed in spring training, in which I advised to watch for this year.
 While the results have been not been there, the form is much better.

 Compare those two examples to two from 2012.
-Both came against left-handed pitchers, both pitches were away and both produced grounders to the left side.
-In each case, Dozier’s weight gets out in front of him as he reaches for – and pulls – both pitches thrown on the outer-half of the zone.
+Both instances came against left-handed pitches, both locations were away and both wound up grounders to the left side.
+In both cases, Dozier’s weight gets out in front of him as he reaches for – and pulls – both pitches thrown on the outer-half of the zone.
 Notice, too, that his front foot comes unglued in the samples.
 This is creating a less than solid base to swing from.